eclipse-openj9/openj9-omr/README.md

     mkdir build
     cd build

-    #generate the build system using cmake
+    # Generate the build system using cmake
     cmake ..

     # Build (you can optionally compile in parallel by adding -j<N> to the make command)